GuruMaps/AndroidManual/03-settings.md

 ### Maps Storage {#mapsStorage}

 If your device supporting SD Card memory extension and one of your storages become insufficient you can change default Map Download Storage in Settings &gt; Maps Storage.
-After selection one of the available storages all downloaded Maps will be moved to selected one.
+After selecting one of the available storages all downloaded Maps will be moved to selected one.
 Maps will be downloaded on the storage with the largest amount of free space by default.
 If you don’t see Maps Storage Settings your device might not support SD Card memory extension or SD Card is not present.

 ![](/assets/maps_storage.png)